LASER-UMASS/AutomatedRepairApplicabilityData/README.md

 [Defects4J](https://github.com/rjust/defects4j) benchmark.
 These annotations
 include:

-1. Eleven abstract parameters describing defect properties derived from bug tracking systems and the benchmarks.
+1. Ten abstract parameters describing defect properties derived from bug tracking systems and the benchmarks.

 2. For which defects nine automated repair techniques produce patches, and the quality of those patches.
 The ManyBugs benchmark contains these data for